paghdalyogesh/Javascript/Javascript Interview Questions.md

 You can use strings' split() function to break the string into key and values.

 - Delete a cookie cabn be achieved by setting an expiration time.

+### 18. How does getTime works?
+getTime() returns the number of milliseconds since January 1, 1970.